ArakelTheDragon/CfCbazar_WebDev/README.md

 The repo is under development.
 All files are not uploaded.
 Ignored are config files.

+## 🧩 Architecture & Shared Assets

+This repository is structured as a collection of modular, independent tools and projects:

+* **Standalone Projects (`/diy/` & `/games/`):** Each individual subfolder inside `/diy/` and `/games/` functions as a separate, self-contained tool or mini-application.
+* **Global Shared Dependencies:** To keep the codebase DRY (Don't Repeat Yourself) and ensure UI consistency, all projects tap into shared root assets:
+  * 🎨 `/css/styles.css` — Central stylesheet providing unified layout and UI styling.
+  * 🛠️ `/includes/reusable.php` — Shared backend helper functions, global components, and utilities.
+  * ⚡ `/js/scripts.js` — Common JavaScript logic and interactive scripts.
+   *
 ---

 ## 💼 CfCbazar Web Platform